 Entyvio treatment should be initiated and supervised by specialist healthcare professionals experienced in the diagnosis and treatment of ulcerative colitis or Crohn's disease (see section 4.4).
-Patients should be given the package leaflet and the Patient Alert Card.

 Posology

 Ulcerative Colitis

 The recommended dose regimen of Entyvio is 300 mg administered by intravenous infusion at zero, two and six weeks and then every eight weeks thereafter.